CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab03.md

-#  Use a prompt flow to manage conversation in a chat app
+# Lab 03: Use a prompt flow to manage conversation in a chat app

 ### Task 1: Create an Azure AI Foundry hub and project